Author: Dr. Jean-Paul Rodrigue

 Since mobility is one of the fundamental components of the economic benefits of transportation, its variations are likely to have substantial impacts on the employment, educational and social opportunities of individuals.
 There are three forms of gaps:

-- Unequal mobility between social groups and their respective transport resources, such as car ownership and access to public transit.
+- Unequal mobility and travel behavior between social groups, including their respective transport resources, such as car ownership, access to public transit, and average travel distance, frequency, and time.

-- Inequalities in accessibility to services such as retail and opportunities such as employment.
+- Inequalities in accessibility to outside markets or services such as retail and opportunities such as employment.

-Mobility needs do not always coincide due to several factors, namely the lack of income, lack of time, lack of means and the lack of access.
-People’s mobility and transport demand thus depend on their socioeconomic status.
-The higher the income, the higher the mobility, which may give rise to substantial mobility gaps between different population groups.
+Mobility needs do not always coincide due to several factors, namely the lack of income, lack of time, lack of means, and the lack of access.
+Mobility and transport demand thus depends on socioeconomic status.
+The higher the income, the more options and the higher the mobility, which may lead to substantial mobility gaps between different population groups.
 There are mismatches between the location of people with low income and the areas where employment and services are available.
 The more significant these mismatches in terms of accessibility, the higher the gaps.

-Gender gaps exist in mobility as women tend to have lower levels of mobility, which is in part attributable to lower incomes, work preferences and social roles such as family care.
+Gender gaps exist in mobility as women tend to have lower mobility levels, which is partly attributable to lower incomes, work preferences, and social roles such as family care.
 This is particularly the case in developing economies since, in more advanced economies, the labor force participation of women has increased, thus alleviating gender differences.
 Mobility patterns by gender tend to be similar for younger age groups, but differences increase as women reach child caretaking years.
 This is associated with shorter travels and trip chaining to perform several activities along a trip sequence.

 Mobility gaps are particularly prevalent for long-distance travel.
 With the development of air transport, a segment of the global population has achieved a very high level of mobility for their business and leisure activities, while the great majority of the global population has little mobility.
-This issue is expected to become more acute as the population of many advanced economies is aging rapidly, which implies that mobility will be more than an income issue, but also an age issue.
+This issue is expected to become more acute as the population of many advanced economies is aging rapidly, which implies that mobility is becoming more than an income issue.
 An aging population has more difficulties operating vehicles and using transport systems.
-Further, an aging population has on average less disposable income.
+Further, an aging population has, on average, less disposable income.

-Locations that have low levels of accessibility tend to have higher costs for many goods.
-This can play at several geographical scales, from the national to the local.
+Locations with low levels of accessibility tend to have higher costs for many goods.
+This can manifest at several geographical scales, from the national to the local.
 For landlocked countries, most of the goods must be imported through an intermediate country, often over long distances.
 The resulting higher transport costs inhibit the competitiveness of such locations and limit opportunities.
-Consumers, retailers, and industries will pay higher prices, impacting on their welfare (disposable income) and competitiveness.
+Consumers, retailers, and industries will pay higher prices, impacting their welfare (disposable income) and competitiveness.

 At the local level, some neighborhoods are poorly serviced with goods such as groceries and other basic necessities.
-This leads to paradoxical effects that populations in poorer neighborhoods can pay higher prices for basic goods in part due to the lack of demand and higher distribution costs.
-Employment clusters in suburban areas are often designed to be accessible only by the automobile, with limited consideration to public transit.
+This leads to paradoxical effects that populations in poorer neighborhoods can pay higher prices for basic goods due to the lack of demand, higher distribution costs, and a lack of mobility to facilities offering a wider variety of goods.
+Mobility is associated with a wider range of choices and options.
+Employment clusters in suburban areas are often designed to be accessible only by the automobile, with limited consideration for public transit.
 This undermines the employment opportunities of those not having access to a vehicle.

 3. The Social Externalities of Transportation

-Still, from societal standpoint congestion is an ambiguous issue.
+Still, from a societal standpoint, congestion is an ambiguous issue.
 First, congestion is commonly the outcome of economic success as the level of mobility exceeds what was initially anticipated and designed for.
-Further, different socioeconomic groups will have different levels of tolerance to congestion as each may have a different time value preference.
+Further, different socioeconomic groups will have different tolerance levels to congestion as each may have a different time value preference.
 On the positive side, the diffusion of information technologies offers drivers and passengers a wider range of activities to perform while in transit.

 The respective level of safety depends on the mode of transport and the speed at which an accident occurs.
 No mode is completely safe, but the road remains the riskiest mode for transportation, accounting for 90% of all transport accidents on average.
 At the global level, about 1.35 million people died in road accidents in 2016, in addition to 50 million injuries.
 Although the number of deaths due to car accidents is declining in developed countries, in developing economies, death rates are usually at least twice as high as those of developed countries and account for close to 90% of all deaths.
-China has the world’s largest number of fatalities, 261,000 in 2013, a situation mainly due to a sharp growth in vehicle ownership, a lack of driver education and enforcement of regulations.
-Another trend is the rise in the number of pedestrian deaths after years of decline, a trend in part attributable to changes in vehicle preferences, suburbanization and even the rapid diffusion of portable mobile devices such as smartphones.
+China has the world’s largest number of fatalities, estimated to be around 255,000 in 2016, a situation mainly due to a sharp growth in vehicle ownership, a lack of driver education, and enforcement of regulations.
+Another trend is the rise in the number of pedestrian deaths after years of decline, a trend attributable to changes in vehicle preferences, suburbanization, and even the rapid diffusion of portable mobile devices such as smartphones.

 4. The Environment as a Social Transportation Challenge